 For payments, the IRE must make its decision and provide written notice of their decision (and instruct plans to make payment, when appropriate) within 14 calendar days after receiving a request.
 For expedited reconsiderations, initial notice may be provided verbally, so long as a written follow-up notice is mailed to the enrollee within 3 calendar days of the verbal notification.

 If the decision is unfavorable or partially favorable, the decision notice will contain the information needed to file a request for a hearing with an Administrative Law Judge within the Office of Medicare Hearings and Appeals (OMHA).
 Parties to the hearing may waive their right to the oral hearing and request that a decision be made based on the record.
 Use the left navigation menu on this page to link to other pages that contain detailed information about hearings with an ALJ and obtaining an on the record review by OMHA, or any other level of appeal.

 Fact Sheet: Part D Benefit Reconsideration Appeals Data

-These reports summarize and highlight some of the key data on reconsiderations since the inception of the Medicare prescription drug benefit program on January 1, 2006.
+These reports summarize and highlight some of the key data on reconsiderations from January 1, 2015 to the most recently available date.
 To view the Fact Sheets, click on the link "Fact Sheets Part D Reconsideration Appeals Data" link in the "Downloads" section below.